stigwue/vue-skeleton/README.md

 ### {{ some_var }}

 Mustache bars, displays the value of enclosed data variable.
+This is a one-way bind.

 ```html
 <span>{{ some_var }}</span>
 ```

-Note that mustache bars in the context of a *v-once* directive will not change as its variable changes.
+Mustache bars in the context of a *v-once* directive will not change as its variable changes.

 ### v-bind